IVTore/Tore.Service.ActionShell/README.md

 * I can gather any data requied and process it and/or check sessions, access caches, databases, get the IP's etc.
 <br/>
 In the multi tenant server mode (Kestrel default) each request arriving is processed in its own thread,<br/>
-the request context is built, then the target controller instance is created.<br/>
+The request context is built, then the target controller instance is created.<br/>
 If there are action filters:<br/>
 Filter OnActionExecuting methods are called before the endpoint is invoked and,<br/>
 Filter OnActionExecuted methods are called after the endpoint is left.<br/>
 <br/>
 ActionShell class as a filter attribute:<br/>

-* Constructs a developer defined object descendant of RequestScopeBase class gathering request data.
+* Constructs a developer defined object descendant of RequestScopeBase class gathering request scope data.
 * Stores the scope in HttpContext.
 * Before endpoint invocation, calls ActionShell.enter delegate if bound, with scope.
 * After endpoint completion, calls ActionShell.leave delegate if bound, with scope.